MicrosoftDocs/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 - seo-marvel-mar2020
 search.appverid: MET150
 ms.assetid:
-description: "Learn how to evaluate the environment, prepare, and migrate content from File sharing systems to OneDrive and SharePoint in Office 365."
+description: "Learn how to evaluate the environment, prepare, and migrate content from file shares to OneDrive and SharePoint in Microsoft 365."
 ---

-# File share to OneDrive and SharePoint Migration Guide
+# File share to OneDrive and SharePoint migration guide
 This guide will help you prepare to migrate from File shares to OneDrive and SharePoint.

 Most migrations fall into regular phases as follows.
 Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating and onboarding your users.